pharmacome/conso/external/README.rst

    $ pip install -r requirements.txt

 2. Run the Bio2BEL batch BEL namespace writing command.
-The ``-d`` flag can be used to specify a directory that isn't the current working directory.
+The ``-d`` flag can be used to specify a output directory that isn't the current working directory.
 Like above, this script takes care of both making names, identifiers mappings, and hash files as well as naming them appropriately: